Beauty and the Beast (musical): International productions

+In 2018, an Estonian non-replica production was produced by Disney Theatrical Productions at the Vanemuine Teater with Saara Pius & Kärt Anton sharing the role of Belle, Kalle Sepp & René Soom in the role of The Beast, Mihkel Tikerpalu & Oliver Timmusk in the role of Gaston, Norman Salumäe & Samuel Pilpak in the role of LeFou and Juss Haasma & Silver Laas in the role of Lumière.

-A new Australian production based on the 2021 UK tour will open at Sydney's Capitol Theatre in June 2023.
-It will star Shubshri Kandiah as Belle and Brandon Xavier as Beast.
+A new Australian production based on the 2021 UK tour has opened now at Sydney's Capitol Theatre in June 2023, and will go to Melbourne and Brisbane in 2024.
+It stars Shubshri Kandiah as Belle and Brendan Xavier as Beast.

 Amateur rights

 The show's rights became available (in association with Josef Weinberger Ltd.) to amateur performing groups and regional musical societies.
-The show has been performed in numerous countries, by theater companies on both an amateur and professional level.
+The show has been performed in numerous countries, by theatre companies on both an amateur and professional level.

 The libretto was revised by the original creative team for the 2021 UK tour.
 Most of the changes (except for the new reduced orchestration, which isn't available for licensing), were added to the official licensed script in June 2021.
 Some of the changes include the removal of "Maison des Lunes" and "The Battle", optional cuts to dance breaks and making "No Matter What" an optional song.
 The "Silly Girls" were renamed "Les Filles de la Ville".